sakx7/WinBleTouch/README.md

 dotnet run -c Release
 ```

 Do the iOS setup, then pair from Settings > Bluetooth.
-Confirm the pairing prompt **on both the PC and the phone** — Windows shows its own and it's easy to miss; skip it and iOS connects but never subscribes.
+Confirm the pairing prompt **on both the PC and the phone**
+Windows shows its own it's easy to miss; if u skip it, iOS connects but never subscribes.

 Wait for `host SUBSCRIBED to input report`, then: